manell0/MileStone-1-Couronne/README.md

 # Deployment

 - This project was developed using Visual Studio Code, committed to git and pushed to GitHub using the upload file-system on github.
+- Some updates was done direct in edit mode on github.

 ## Deploying on GitHub Pages